eslint/eslint/docs/rules/yoda.md

 This rule can take a string option:

 * If it is the default `"never"`, then comparisons must never be Yoda conditions.
-* If it is `"always"`, then the literal value must always come first.
+* If it is `"always"`, then first, the literal value must always come.

 The default `"never"` option can have exception options in an object literal: